foonerd/volumio-plymouth-adaptive/volumio-text-adaptive/INSTALLATION.md

 ROTATION CONFIGURATION
 ----------------------

-If your display is physically rotated, configure both:
+If your display is physically rotated, configure rotation in cmdline.txt:

-1. Console rotation (in /boot/cmdline.txt):
-   rotate=90

-2. Plymouth image selection (if using image theme): plymouth=volumio-adaptive-90.png
+Location (varies by OS):
+- Volumio: /boot/cmdline.txt
+- Pi OS Bookworm: /boot/firmware/cmdline.txt

 For text theme:
 - Only rotate= parameter needed
-- Theme automatically adapts layout
+- Theme automatically transforms coordinates
-- No plymouth= parameter required
+- Values: rotate=0 (default), rotate=90, rotate=180, or rotate=270

+Example: rotate=270 (for portrait left orientation)

+Note: plymouth= parameter is used by image-based themes (volumio-plymouth-adaptive) and is NOT needed for text theme.

 TESTING WITHOUT REBOOT
 -----------------------